James Butler, 3rd Marquess of Ormonde: Marriage and Family

 As Lord and Lady Ormonde's marriage produced no sons, Lord Ormonde's heir was the eldest of his surviving younger brothers Lord Arthur Butler.
 Despite this, Ormonde's daughters Lady Beatrice and Lady Constance were well-provided for financially, having been made the residuary legatees of the estate of their first-cousin twice-removed George O'Callaghan, 2nd Viscount Lismore - Lord Lismore's mother was a younger sister of John Butler, 17th Earl of Ormonde.
 Lismore had reportedly declared his intention to name Lord Ormonde's brother Lord Arthur Butler as his heir, causing some surprise amongst the family when his Will received that Lady Beatrice and Lady Constance were to inherit his estate.

-Following the death of Lord Lismore in 1898 and his widow in 1900, Lady Beatrice and Lady Constance inherited an estate worth an estimated £25,000 annually, as well as Shanbally Castle in County Tipperary, Ireland.
+Following the death of Lord Lismore in 1898 and his widow in 1900, Lady Beatrice and Lady Constance inherited approximlately 47,000 acres in Ireland with an annual rent-roll of £18,435, centred on Shanbally Castle in County Tipperary, Ireland.